sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-3-method-return.rst.txt

    :feedback_c: A void return type means no value is returned.
 There is no value to assign.
    :feedback_d: A void return type means no value is returned.
 You call the method as a statement.

-   Based on the method header below, which statement is correct for the method?
+   Based on the method header below, which statement is correct for calling the method?

    .. code-block:: java

      public static void mystery4()

-.. mchoice:: m_5_3_1
+.. mchoice:: m_5_3_5
    :practice: T
    :answer_a: return 10;
    :answer_b: return 12 * 4;